ClaudioGSDB/MusicVisz/README.md

    - The audio features are presented as progress bars, indicating the normalized value of each feature.

 5. Authentication:
-   - SpotifyVisz uses the Spotify OAuth 2.0 authentication flow to obtain an access token.
+   - MusicVisz uses the Spotify OAuth 2.0 authentication flow to obtain an access token.
    - When you click the "Login" button, you are redirected to the Spotify login page to authorize the application.
-   - After successful authentication, you are redirected back to SpotifyVisz with the access token, allowing the application to fetch your top tracks.
+   - After successful authentication, you are redirected back to MusicVisz with the access token, allowing the application to fetch your top tracks.

 ## Contributing

-Contributions to SpotifyVisz are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/your-username/spotifyvisz/issues).
+Contributions to MusicVisz are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/your-username/musicvisz/issues).
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License